Kevin-SSS-PublicSafety/Jupyter_demo/README.md

 To run these notebooks
 1. download from this repo
 2. install python from https://www.python.org/downloads/
-3. install jupyter labs - run from the command line: py -m pip install jupyterlab
+3. install jupyter labs - run from the command line: "py -m pip install jupyterlab"
-4. navigate to the local repo and run jupyter - run from the command line: py -m jupyterlab
+4. navigate to the local repo and run jupyter - run from the command line: "py -m jupyterlab" NB you may have to install other packages to support the notebooks - "py -m pip install _package_name_"